Please ensure Javascript is enabled for purposes of website accessibility

 If an athlete requires use of a prohibited substance to treat a medical condition, the athlete needs to be aware of the TUE requirements.
 For more information on a TUE visit the Sport Integrity Australia website.

+ASAPD takes a position of zero tolerance toward doping in sport and works closely with Sport Integrity Australia (SIA) in Australia to ensure a drug-free environment in our sport.
 Anti-doping rules apply to all participants of our sport from elite to grassroots.
 All members must be aware of, and have a basic understanding of, their obligations regarding anti-doping.
-The Sport Integrity Australia website has a range of information and resources to assist, including:
+The Sport Integrity Australia Website has a range of information and resources to assist, including:

-To report a breach of anti-doping rules, submit directly to Sport Integrity Australia via:
+ASAPD’s anti-doping policy is the Australian National Anti-Doping Policy, effective 1 January 2021, and can be found on the Sport Integrity Australia website.
+To report a breach of anti-doping rules, submit directly to Sport Integrity Australia here

 Improper Use of Drugs and Medicine